SeanFromIT/studentloanbilltracker/USCongress.md

 ## House Bills

+**<a id="hr8696" target="_blank" href="https://www.congress.gov/bill/116th-congress/house-bill/8696/">H.R.
+8696 (The Securing a Strong Retirement Act of 2020)</a>** -
+Bipartisan bill introduced by Neal & Brady to give tax benefits to employers for chaining matching retirement contributions to employee student loan payments.
+It "would allow employers to make matching contributions under a 401(k), 403(b) or SIMPLE IRA based on 'qualified student loan payments.'

+Status: 10/27/2020 - Referred to the Committee on Ways and Means.

 **<a id="hr3448" target="_blank" href="https://www.congress.gov/bill/116th-congress/house-bill/3448/">H.R.
 3448 (Student Debt Cancellation Act of 2019)</a>** -
 Ilhan Omar's bill to cancel all $1.6 trillion of (federal?) student debt.